401-python-joseph-zabaleta/401-python-reading-notes/class-02.md

 ### Recursion
 * [Link to Article](https://www.geeksforgeeks.org/recursion/)
 Recursion: The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.
+There is still more to learn about this topic as this article was hard to read.

 ## Additional Resources
 * [Python Modules and Packages Companion](https://realpython.com/courses/python-modules-packages/)